-• Even with the NISSAN Advanced Air Bag System, never install a rear-facing child restraint in the front seat.
+Even with the NISSAN Advanced Air Bag System, never install a rear-facing child restraint in the front seat.
 An inflating front air bag could seriously injure or kill your child.
 See "Child restraints" earlier in this section for details.

-Do not lean against doors or windows.
+Do not lean against the door.